radiantearth/community-sprints/03072017-ft-collins-colorado/agenda.md

 * Create a test validator.
 Could crawl static catalogs and check the json schema and links, reporting what's not compliant (this would be an amazing contribution that many would use).
 Or could do basic interaction with a stac API, testing its responses.

+### Group Discussion

+Individual groups should record any issues they feel are important to discuss with the whole group.
+Can call an ad hoc session to dive in to it.

+### Wrap up

+Conclusions & next steps.